petersolomon12/SQHCA1/CA1/ProjectPlan/plan.md

 - Each member creates a branch to work on for their specific topic.
 - When they have completed they commit their work and push for review.
 - Depending on the magnitutde of the changes, pull request will require atleast one team member to ok for merging.
 - Will meet periodically, to update on progress.
-(Atleast 3 meetings.)
+(Atleast 3 meetings)

 ---